-In addition to safety areas discussed above, SoCalGas/SDG&E design their facilities in accordance with recommended practices, codes and standards to ensure safe operations.
-A list of other applicable design recommended practices, codes and standards is included in Table 3 below.
-This list is not all-inclusive and additional recommended practices, codes and standards will be applied to the design as the design progresses.
+In addition to safety areas discussed above, the Utilities design their facilities in accordance with recommended practices, codes, and standards to promote safe operations.
+A list of other design recommended practices, codes, and standards is included in Table 3 below.
+This list is not all-inclusive and additional recommended practices, codes, and standards may be applied to the design as it progresses.

-TABLE 3 Document Title Title of Code Section API RP500 Recommended Practice for Classification of Locations for Electrical Installations at Petroleum Facilities Classified as Class 1, Division 1 and Division 2 International Society of Automation (ISA) 84.00.01 P1, P2, P3 Functional Safety: Safety Instrumented Systems for the Process Industry Sector API 616 Gas Turbines for the Petroleum, Chemical, and Gas Industry Services API 661 Air-Cooled Heat Exchangers for General Refinery Services National Fire Protection Agency (NFPA) 37 Standard for the Installation and Use of Stationary Combustion Engines and Gas Turbines.
-This standard establishes criteria for minimizing the hazards of fire related to the installation and operation of stationary combustion engines and stationary gas turbines that are fueled by liquid or gaseous fuels and are used as prime movers for emergency generators, fire pumps, and stand-by and peak power systems.
-NFPA 54 National Fuel Gas Code NFPA 400 Hazardous Material Code
+Document Title Title of Code Section API RP500 Recommended Practice for Classification of Locations for Electrical Installations at Petroleum Facilities Classified as Class 1, Division 1 and Division 2 International Society of Automation (ISA) 84.00.01 P1, P2, P3 Functional Safety: Safety Instrumented Systems for the Process Industry Sector NFPA 400 Hazardous Material Code

 III.
-THE NORTH-SOUTH PROJECT IS COMMITTED TO THE SAFETY OF ITS EMPLOYEES AND THE PUBLIC processes for the construction project provide public and worker safety during all phases of the project including, but not limited to, trenching, construction/fabrication, testing, and initial operation?
+THE UTILITIES ARE COMMITTED TO THE SAFETY OF THEIR EMPLOYEES AND THE PUBLIC

-The second Scoping Memo question asks:

-Will the North-South Pipeline management procedures and

-The answer to the question is "yes."
-SoCalGas/SDG&E follow California Occupational

-Health and Safety requirements under Title 8 of the CCR and have numerous procedures that

-10 provide guidelines which company personnel and their agents are required to follow when

-11 performing specific duties when installing or repairing pipeline systems, including pipeline

-12 facilities.
-These policies meet or exceed regulatory and local government requirements, and are in

-13 line with the industry standards.
-Such policies ensure the integrity of the pipeline and the duties are

-- 1 performed in a way that is safe for the public, company and contractor employees.
-Table 4 contains - 2 examples of key safety program/guidelines areas to protect the public, employees and their agents.
+The Utilities follow California Occupational Health and Safety requirements under Title 8 of the California Code of Regulations (CCR) and have numerous procedures that provide guidelines which company personnel and their agents are required to follow when performing specific duties when installing or repairing pipeline systems, including pipeline facilities.
+These policies meet or exceed regulatory and local government requirements, and are in line with the industry standards.
+Such policies promote the integrity of the pipeline and that the duties are performed in a way that is safe for the public, company and contractor employees.
+Table 4 below contains examples of key safety program/guidelines areas to protect the public, employees and their agents.

-TABLE 4 Management Procedure/Processes/Requirement Contracting Transmission Pipeline Construction Contractor Safety Observation Areas Contractor Safety Program Employee Safety Training General Construction Requirements - Steel Transmission System General Construction Requirements for Distribution Mains and Service Lines Pedestrian Path of Travel and Accessibility Pipeline/Facilities Testing Prevention of Damage to Subsurface Installations Qualification of New Construction Contractors Traffic Control Plans
+Management Procedure/Processes/Requirement

+Injury & Illness Prevention Program

+Contracting Transmission Pipeline Construction

+Contractor Safety Observation Areas

+Contractor Safety Program

+Employee Safety Training

+General Construction Requirements Steel Transmission System

+General Construction Requirements for Distribution Mains and Service Lines

+Pedestrian Path of Travel and Accessibility

+Pipeline/Facilities Testing

+Prevention of Damage to Subsurface Installations

+Qualification of New Construction Contractors

+Traffic Control Plans